 PROSPECT — Months after the Planning and Zoning Commission rescinded its approval of a special permit for a large warehouse on Union City Road, a similar application is backed before the commission.

-John Gallagher has applied for a special permit to building a 40,000 building and make site improvements at 99 Union City Road.
+John Gallagher has applied for a special permit to build a 40,000 building and make site improvements at 99 Union City Road.
 Gallagher plans to build a warehouse for his business, Industrial Storage, to store large equipment and vehicles.

 A public hearing on the application is scheduled for the commission’s June 6 meeting.